Beginning the Application Process

 Finding a Funding Source

-EducationUSA is a U.S. Department of State network that promotes U.S. higher education to students around the world.
+EducationUSA is a US Department of State network that promotes US higher education to students around the world.
 Every year, EducationUSA publishes a Global Guide that includes sections on “Foreign Government and Private Funding” resources in various countries; this can be useful to identify potential funding sources.

 -